ECMWF | Reading | 25-28 November 2019

 The workshop will consist of the 5 sessions listed below (including a non-exhaustive list of topics relevant to each session).
 The H SAF team will also present the H SAF soil moisture, snow and precipitation products at the beginning of the workshop.

-The workshop will be followed by a demonstration session (limited space) of the H SAF and HEPEX products on Thursday afternoon.
-Because of limited space, we will give priority to students and young scientists to attend the demonstration session.
+The workshop will be followed by a demonstration session of the H SAF and HEPEX products on Thursday afternoon.
+All participants are welcome to attend.

 David Fairbairn, Patricia de Rosnay, Fredrik Wetterhall, Zuhal Akyurek, Rodolfo Alvarado, Luca Ciabatta, Simone Gabellani, Flavio Gattari, Ali Nadir Arslan, Silvia Puca, Paolo Sanò, Aynur Sensoy